Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 ### Objective of Lesson 3

-After this lesson is completed, you should know how to use the "shopping" facility of Travelport's Universal API to find the lowest cost transport between two cities, including using rail and low cost airlines as a means of travel.
+After this lesson is completed, you should know how to use the "shopping" facility of Travelport's Universal API&trade; to find the lowest cost transport between two cities, including using rail and low cost airlines as a means of travel.

 You will also understand how to get data from the low cost shopping APIs _asynchronously_.